D-evikak/StudentExamLogger/README.md

 Objective:To develop a program that simulates multiple students submitting exam scores at the same time using multithreading, and to store their scores in a CSV file with thread-safe file writing

 Student.java             → Defines student details and CSV format.

 ScoreWriter.java         → Handles synchronized file writing.

 StudentLoggerThread.java → Thread class for each student submission.
 Main.java                → Creates threads and starts execution.

 ScoreWriterTest.java     → JUnit test to verify file write.

 README.md                → Project documentation (this file).

 How to Run:
 Open project
-Run Main.java.
+Run Main.java
-Check scores.csv for student entries.
+Check scores.csv for student entries

 Test:
 Run ScoreWriterTest.java using JUnit.